Indispensable information

 2 hours & 15 mins cruise time

 Make your way back down the dyke, across Sutton Broad and rejoin the River Ant, turning left at the junction.
 Continue on heading for Barton Broad.
 Keep within the marked channel and return to the entrance to the Broad.
 Cruise on past Irstead on your right bank, the moorings that mark How Hill House on your left and continue on to Ludham Bridge.
 Take the same care with passage under as on your outward journey, then turn right at the junction with the River Bure.
 Cruise on back towards Wroxham.
 After a short while, you will see the signpost for Ranworth on your left.
 Turn left down the dyke.
 At the far end is Malthouse Broad and the village of Ranworth.
-Free, stern on moorings are available, though popular.
-You may need to wait a while before one becomes free.
-Once tied up, visit the Ranworth Nature Trail, which leads to a visitor centre.
-Upstairs is a great viewing room, which overlooks Ranworth Broad.
+Free, stern on moorings are available.
+Ranworth is a very popular mooring spot with a pub, You may need to wait a while before a space becomes available.
+The Maltsters is close by.
+If moorings are full or you don't want to wait, continue on to Horning. (extra 45mins) where moorings are available outside 3 riverside pubs (in order that you come to them) The Ferry Inn , The New Inn and The Swan Inn. (all allow table reservations).

 Day 3 Afternoon